mike-french/myrex/README.md

 cause the traversal to terminate.
 A traversal that reaches the final process returns a successful match of the input.

-A successful match result contains references or substrings of the input captured for groups in the REGEX.
-Groups can be explicitly labelled with string names.
-Unlabelled groups are implicitly labelled with 1-based integers based on the position of the opening `(` in the REGEX.

 The runtime execution of the process network depends on the Erlang BEAM scheduler being _fair,_ which means that all active traversals will make some